theopomies/iris_black_mirror/README.md

 This repository contains a Messenger chatbot built with Python and powered by OpenAI's GPT-3.5 model.
 The chatbot uses the Quart framework and the Requests library to communicate with the Messenger API.

+The goal is to reproduce the relationship and phrasing of a real person, such as my girlfriend, inspired by Black Mirror's S2E1 Be Right Back.

 It is currently hosted on Azure App Services.

 ## Dependencies